 - 2 tablespoons soy sauce

-- 2 tablespoons rice wine (or mirin)
+- 2 tablespoons rice wine or mirin (or white wine)

 - 1 tablespoon sugar

-- 2 tablespoons corn syrup (or Korean oligodang)
+- 2 tablespoons corn syrup or Korean oligodang

 - 1 cup water or dasima broth